 What equipment will be used, and how it will be kept clean

 How to handle accidents.
 Accidents are not "failures" but are a normal and expected part of potty training.
 Communicating this to the child, and having a practical plan in place for dealing with cleanup, will help maintain your child's self-esteem and keep things on track.

 What your child's temperament is like, and how that may affect his learning to use the potty

 The role of peer pressure at day care

 Your child's need for privacy

-Besides keeping a dialogue going and following a common approach, here's what you and your child's day care provider can do to make potty training as
+Besides keeping a dialogue going and following a common approach, here's what you and your child's day care provider can do to make potty training as stress-free as possible.

 Parent's To-Do List